andrew-boutin/dndtextapi/docs/DESIGN.md

 - DELETE /messages/id

 User wants to accept an invitation to join a Channel.
-[TODO: NOT IMPLEMENTED] 4
+TODO: 3

 User wants to leave a Channel they're a member of.
-[TODO: NOT IMPLEMENTED] 4
+TODO: 3

 User wants to list all other Users in a Channel they're a member of.